griphiam/markphilpot_com/content/2016/anime_summer_retro.md

 ### [Nejimaki Seirei Senki: Tenkyou no Alderamin](https://hummingbird.me/anime/nejimaki-seirei-senki-tenkyou-no-alderamin)

 *Alderamin* employed a brand of story telling I enjoy immensely.
-They told their story with out needlessly explaining every detail.
+They told their story without needlessly explaining every detail.
 They let events unfold naturally without forcing some idiotic exposition to explain to the audience what all the characters would already know.
 I sincerely appreciated that in this show and I think it's all the better for it.

 Characters were quite good with a story that was fairly straight forward -- the opening episode informs you exactly what ultimately happens.
 It's of course the journey and how they get you there that is worth the price of admission.

-Now of course, since this is a Madhouse production, we will never get a sequel, so while the ending is somewhat satisfactory, I went ahead and pulled down the manga where hopefully the rest of the story will be told.
+Now of course since this is a Madhouse production, we will never get a sequel, so while the ending is somewhat satisfactory, I went ahead and pulled down the manga where hopefully the rest of the story will be told.
+It's such a striking contrast in tone, at least in the opening few volumes of the manga.
+The tone of the manga is much more lighthearted than the anime adaptation -- I'm curious when they get to the battles and war will it continue or shift dramatically.

 [![Crunchyroll]({filename}/images/anime/streaming/crunchyroll_logo.png)](http://www.crunchyroll.com/alderamin-on-the-sky){: .link-nb}